open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 [`code.namespace`/`code.function`](../../trace/semantic_conventions/span-general.md#source-code-attributes)
 span attributes).

-For some cloud providers, the above definision is ambiguous.
+For some cloud providers, the above definition is ambiguous.
 The following definition of function name MUST be used for this attribute (and consequently the span name) for the listed cloud providers/products: